Turkey's Kurdish peace process at risk amid fury over Syrian town

 The creation of three self-declared autonomous Kurdish "cantons" in Syria last year, one of them at Kobani, further deepened mistrust in Ankara.

-Despite all the problems, Erdogan launched an impassioned defense of the peace process over the weekend.
+Despite all the problems, Erdogan launched an impassioned defence of the peace process over the weekend.

 "I have put ... my body, my being into it.
 No matter what the consequences will be ... to build peace and stability, I will continue to struggle until my last breath," he said.